-SIL Class Level Description
+SILpicture SIL Class Level Description

-Please note that a good knowledge of Elementary II level is enough for challenging JLPT level 3,
+In all SIL classes, students should express their own ideas in Japanese.
+Please note that a good knowledge of Elementary II level is enough for challenging JLPT N-4 (old JLPT level 3), and for some students to be able to pass it.

 ELEMENTARY LEVEL